Fall Conference 2022

 Award winners will be announced at the 2022 Fall Conference.
 Find out how you can be an award recipient HERE. (open for members only)

 Connect.
 Learn.
 Grow.

 Fall Conference gives writers an opportunity to come together for inspiration, motivation, and to learn more about the craft of writing.
 Each year InScribe is pleased to feature a seasoned author, publisher, or other experts as the conference keynote speaker.
 Plus, we offer a variety of workshop topics and presenters.
 We make time for getting to know other writers or personal creative time.
-If you want feedback on your writing, join blue pencil.
 This is a weekend where writers—whether they are seasoned or just beginning—can connect for fellowship, encouragement, and support.

 At the Fall Conference each year we hold the Inscribe Annual General Meeting.